ABILiLab/ENGINE/README.md

 pip install -r requirements.txt
 ```
 # Usage
 The **infer_temp** folder allows you to batch store PDB files that need to be tested and enter MF, BP or CC categories at runtime.
+The model file corresponding to the corresponding path in **infer_main.py** is saved in [here](https://zenodo.org/records/15276485), just download it and save it to the model folder.
 For example:
 ```python
 python ENGINE_main.py --data_list ./infer_temp --cate cc